elaxuwu/PlayWeaver/README.md

 # Hackathon_LovHack
 this is a project for LovHack 2026!

+### **PREVIEW THE PAGE HERE: https://playweaver.pages.dev/**

 ## Environment Variables

 This project uses Cloudflare Pages Functions.
-The following environment variables must be set in your Cloudflare dashboard (or in a local `.dev.vars` file for development — **never commit this file**):
+The following environment variables must be set in your Cloudflare dashboard (or in a local `.dev.vars` file for development - **never commit this file**):

 | Variable | Description |
 |---|---|